-The Lowcountry Youth Dance Academy is no longer accepting applications for the 2020-2021 program year.
+The Lowcountry Youth Dance Academy will begin accepting applications for the 2021-2022 program year January 4, 2021.

 Note: If you are applying for both the Lowcountry Youth Dance Academy (LYDA) and the Summer Dance or Residential High School Dance program at the Governor's School, then you will need to complete both the LYDA application and the Governor's School application.

 Here’s what you’ll need to complete the online LYDA application.

 Submit a passport-style photo of yourself from the shoulders up.